 Wren's Nest Forest Preschool

-Wren’s Nest is a wilderness program for preschool-age kids.
+Wren’s Nest is a wilderness program for preschool-age children.
 Students at Wren’s Nest learn by interacting with the natural world.
 Willowell is proud to partner with Treleven Farm in New Haven to host Wren’s Nest Mondays through Fridays, from 8:00-2:30 with an extended programming option from 2:30-4:30.

 Wren’s Nest Preschool admits students and families of all socioeconomic status, race, ethnicity, religion, gender, sexual orientation, nationality, and disability.